shenxianpeng/blog/source/daily/index.md

 I don't have time to update my blog and WeChat Account I don't have time to play football after work

-Most of my time is at work, taking care of children, resting, and sleeping.
+Most of my time is at work, taking care of children, resting or sleeping.

 If I want to do some of the above part-time things, just rest and sleep less :)